My Philodendron birkin is one of the prettiest ornamental tropical plants I have in my study.

-A Philodendron birkin is a tropical plant, so it’s humid and warm in the plant’s natural habitat.
+A Philodendron birkin is a tropical plant, so it’s humid and warm in its natural habitat.

-If the plant is exposed to cold drafts or cold temperatures, the change from what the plant needs versus what it’s getting may cause shock and the leaves and stems of the Philodendron birkin to droop.
+If the plant is exposed to cold drafts or cold temperatures, the change from what the plant needs to what it’s getting may cause shock, and the leaves and stems of the Philodendron birkin droop.

-Also, if your Philodendron birkin is placed in a cold area or room in your home, it’s a lot easier to overwater the plant and for the roots to rot as a result.
+Also, if your Philodendron birkin is placed in a cold area or room in your home, it’s a lot easier to overwater the plant and for the roots to rot.

 Fixing a Cold Philodendron birkin

-If you suspect that cold temperatures are the reason for your Philodendron birkin drooping, then check if there’s a steady stream of cold air that comes into the room.
+If you suspect that cold temperatures are the reason for your Philodendron birkin drooping, check if a steady stream of cold air comes into the room.

 This cold air can enter from under doors, open doors, or windows that aren’t well-sealed when they close.

 To provide a warm environment for your Philodendron birkin, move the plant to a warmer area of your house.
-Also make sure that no cold air can enter from doorways, and draft-proof the windows.
+Also ensure no cold air can enter from doorways, and draft-proof the windows.